How to Play Craps in UK Casinos

 3. When throwing the pair of dice, they must hit the other end of the table and stay on the table’s surface for the outcome of the roll to get accepted as valid.

-4. Before registration, players make their bets and wager on or against the shooter.
+4. Before registration, players bet and wager on or against the shooter.

 Playing the Game